dreamgrove/dreamgrove/content/guardian/Shadowlands-Guardian-FAQ.md

   </div>

+### Disclaimer: There have not been any significant changes regarding balance, what was good in 9.0 will remain good in 9.1.

 ***It is important to state that every covenant works well, and can pick one you prefer without hindering yourself.***

+***If you are raiding***: It is very likely that NF will stay on top as burst damage is always valuable in raids, so if you were NF and wondering if you had to swap do not worry about it.
+As always the other covenants also work but will perform slightly worse.

+***If you are running M+***: With Tormented.
+Venthyr is likely to strong in M+, not only do you get access to the best dungeon bonuses, but you also get a kit that synergizes very well with the way we believe the affix will be played.
+(I.e. sneak to get all the powers, do massive pulls with them).
+With that said, NF will still be very good, with it's very solid soulbinds and burst damage.
+Kyrian has also gained a very strong soulbind with Mikanikos in 9.1 and is a solid contender.
+Necrolord will likely perform slightly worse than the others, but is still an option if you need the dungeon bonuses.

 * Every covenant is within 5 to 7% of each other depending on the situation (ST/cleave/AOE) (Please refer to the [sims](https://www.dreamgrove.gg/sims/bear/) for more information)